 How Much Tax Do Small Businesses Pay?

 Tax reform means changes in how small businesses pay taxes.
-The Tax Cuts and Jobs Act, signed in December 2017, comes with several key changes to how small businesses pay taxes and how much tax they pay.
+The most recent (2017) tax reform law, the Tax Cuts and Jobs Act, included several key changes to how small businesses pay taxes and how much tax they pay.

 What Is a Corporate or Business Tax?

-When you think of business taxes, the first things that comes to mind are probably federal and state business income tax rate.
+When you think of business taxes, you may be thinking about the federal business income tax rate.
 But the National Federation of Independent Business says most small businesses don't pay income tax at a business rate.
 That's because about 75% of small businesses are not corporations.
 This large percentage of small businesses are considered "pass-through" entities, which means they pay tax at the personal tax rate of the owner.

-Since small business, or non-corporate, tax rates are tied to the total income of the business owner, we need to look at the income tax rates that went into effect as of 2018 and will continue for eight years.
+Since small business (non-corporate) tax rates are tied to the total income of the business owner, we need to look at the current individual income tax rates.
+The 2019 tax tables show that the top income tax rate is$ 37% on $510,300 of taxable income for individuals and heads of households and $612,350 for married individuals filing jointly.

 What is the Corporate Tax Rate?